FAQ

 - The risk of data loss is minimised through RDM measures such as data documentation, data backups and suitable long-term archiving.
 This way, data can be reused even decades later.

-What do the FAIR principles stand for?
+What are the FAIR principles?

 Organizing research data